Dirty Rotten Imbeciles: Early days (1982–1986)

-In 1983, D.R.I. relocated to San Francisco, where they lived in their van and ate at soup kitchens between gigs.
+In 1983, D.R.I. relocated to from Texas to San Francisco, where they lived in their van and ate at soup kitchens between gigs.
 Dennis Johnson quit the band and returned home to Texas.
 He was replaced with Sebastion Amok, and within a few months D.R.I. embarked on their first tour, appearing on the "Rock Against Reagan" tour with MDC and the Dead Kennedys.
 After the tour, Josh Pappe was brought in to replace Sebastian Amok who would eventually join The Dicks, another Texas band.

 Their next release was the four-song 7-inch EP Violent Pacification in 1984.
 After touring in the summer of 1984, Eric Brecht got married and left the band.
-He was replaced with at the time, a 17-year-old Felix Griffin.
+He was replaced with a 17-year-old Felix Griffin.
 Also in 1984, one of their songs, "Snap" appeared on the anti-war benefit compilation P.E.A.C.E. along with other famous hardcore and punk bands such as Crass, D.O.A., Dead Kennedys and MDC.

 D.R.I.'s second full-length album, Dealing with It!, was released in March 1985 on Metal Blade Records.
 The group toured extensively in support of the album.
 During the recording of the album, Josh Pappe took a leave from the band.
 Mikey Offender (Mikey Donaldson – bass player of The Offenders) was asked to play for the album, although Spike played bass on the songs that Donaldson did not have time to learn.
 The songs on Dealing with It! leaned slightly towards a metal direction, but still kept the band's thrashcore sound.
 As a result, D.R.I. toured relentlessly throughout 1985 and 1986 in support of Dealing with It!, and it was on this tour that the band gained a wide audience by performing with thrash metal bands such as Slayer, Anthrax, Exodus, Overkill and Hirax, while continuing to perform with their hardcore punk peers, including Discharge, Corrosion of Conformity, Bad Brains, T.S.O.L., JFA, Descendents, Verbal Abuse, Gang Green and Cryptic Slaughter.
 Also on this tour, they recorded their show at the Olympic Auditorium in Los Angeles on April 26, 1986, and released it on video, which was entitled Live at the Olympic.